bbc/automated-audio-tagging-evaluation/README.md

 ### Automated transcripts

 Each sub-directory corresponds to a single programme, which barcode is the name of the directory.
-Within each sub-directory, there is one JSON file for a 2 minute chunk of the programme.
+Within each sub-directory, there is one JSON file for a 2 minutes chunk of the programme.
 For example transcript-0.json will hold the automated transcript for the first chunk and transcript-1.json will hold the automated transcript for the second chunk.